 For this modeling platform, a SMOKE update allows the use of HAP integration for speciation for PTDAY inventories.
-The 2016 agricultural fire inventories do not include emissions for HAPs, so HAP integration was not used for this study.
+The 2017 agricultural fire inventories include emissions for HAPs, so HAP integration was used for this study.

-3.2.3.4 Nonpoint Oil-gas Sector (np oilgas)
+3.2.3.4 Nonpoint Oil-gas Sector (np\oilgas)

-The nonpoint oil and gas (np_oilgas) sector contains onshore and offshore oil and gas emissions.
-The EPA estimated emissions for all counties with 2016 oil and gas activity data with the Oil and Gas Tool, and many S/L/T agencies also submitted nonpoint oil and gas data.
+The nonpoint oil and gas (np\oilgas) sector contains onshore and offshore oil and gas emissions.
+The EPA estimated emissions for all counties with 2017 oil and gas activity data with the Oil and Gas Tool, and many S/L/T agencies also submitted nonpoint oil and gas data.
 Where S/L/T submitted nonpoint CAPs but no HAPs, the EPA augmented the HAPs using HAP augmentation factors (county and SCC level) created from the Oil and Gas Tool.
 The types of sources covered include drill rigs, workover rigs, artificial lift, hydraulic fracturing engines, pneumatic pumps and other devices, storage tanks, flares, truck loading, compressor engines, and dehydrators.

-EPA has developed the 2016 Nonpoint Oil and Gas Emission Estimation Tool (i.e., the "tool") to estimate emissions for 2016.
-The tool has been previously used to estimate emissions for the 2014 NEI.
-Year 2016 oil and gas activity data was supplied to EPA by state air agencies and where state data is not supplied to EPA, EPA populates the 2016 inventory with the best available data.
-The tool is an Access database that utilizes county-level activity data (e.g. oil production and well counts), operational characteristics (types and sizes of equipment), and emission factors to estimate emissions.
+EPA has updated the Nonpoint Oil and Gas Emission Estimation Tool (i.e., the "tool") to estimate emissions for 2017.
+Year 2017 oil and gas activity data was supplied to EPA by state air agencies and where state data is not supplied to EPA, EPA populates the 2017 inventory with the best available data.

+The tool is an Access database that utilizes county-level activity data (e.g., oil production and well counts), operational characteristics (types and sizes of equipment), and emission factors to estimate emissions.
 The tool creates a CSV-formatted emissions dataset covering all national nonpoint oil and gas emissions.
 This dataset is then converted to FF10 format for use in SMOKE modeling.
-A separate report named "2016 Nonpoint Oil and Gas Emission Estimation Tool V1_0 December_2018.docx" was generated that provides technical details of how the tool was applied for 2016.
+More details on the inputs for and running of the tool are provided in the 2017 NEI TSD.